Every individual is a complex mixture of good and bad, capable of being a hero or a villain as necessary to serve the immediate purpose.

 Now add up how many of those people were abusive toward you.
 Be honest here.
 “He was friendly to the guy in front of me in line, but didn’t even look at me,” doesn’t count as abusive behaviour.
 Count up how many people in the last three days caused you harm or devalued you.

-The reason so many of the relationships you’ve had in your life have been with assholes is that you have only been interested in connecting with those that match your style of energy game.
-The asshole in you connects with the asshole in them, the sparks fly and things get really exciting.
+The reason so many of the relationships you’ve had in your life have been with Assholes is that you have only been interested in connecting with those that match your style of energy game.
+The Asshole in you connects with the Asshole in them, the sparks fly and things get really exciting.
 The two of you unite against the world!
+Up yours, world!

 Real love is painful, right?
-Like a tonne of bricks and explosions of fireworks and the sweet agony of passion.
+Like a ton of bricks and explosions of fireworks and the sweet agony of passion.